emarcins/emarcins/README.md

 <br/>

 - 👋  **Hi, I’m @emarcins**
-- 👀  I see a huge potential in a whole Javascript ecosystem.
+- 👀  I see a huge potential in a whole Javascript ecosystem and blockchain technology.
 - 🚀  Also I'm focus on develop my testing skills.
-- 🌱  I’m currently increase my knowledge about React.
+- 🌱  I’m currently increase my knowledge about React and Solidity.
 - 🥅  2022 Goals: I wanna improve my Vue.js abilities.
 - 📫  Be free to contact with me, using mail: emarcins@gmail.com